allenphilip93/allenphilip93.github.io/_posts/2025-04-16-why-attention-deserves-your-attention.md

 **Why MHA is a big win:**
 - **Multiple views of the same sequence:** Each head can learn to focus on different types of relationships—syntax, semantics, positional dependencies, etc.
 - **No redesign needed:** MHA is a clean extension of scaled dot-product attention.
-The extra heads are just an added dimension in the $QKV$ tensors.
+The extra heads are just an added dimension in the \$$QKV$$ tensors.
 - **Training-friendly:** Since the structure remains differentiable and parallelizable, it plays well with GPUs and gradients.
 - **Scales with model depth:** Deeper layers + more heads = more nuanced understanding, without needing more exotic architectures.